 What is Structural Health Monitoring?

-Let’s circle back to the basics and brush up our knowledge about structural health monitoring.
+Let’s circle back to the basics and brush up on our knowledge about structural health monitoring.
 An integral part of geotechnical monitoring, Structural Health refers to the structure’s performance; either before, during, or after construction.
-This is essentially carried out to gauge the construction site as well as the nearby asset, ensuring nothing shall be harmed during the process.
+This is essentially carried out to gauge the construction site as well as the nearby assets, ensuring nothing shall be harmed during the process.

 Structural Health Monitoring aims to provide the structure with a diagnosis, assuring it remains in the domain specified in the design while understanding the full history database of the structure.
-The damage here is defined in the terms of changes in material, geometric properties, boundary conditions, system connectivity, and anything else which affects the performance.
+The damage here is defined in terms of changes in material, geometric properties, boundary conditions, system connectivity, and anything else that affects the performance.

-Structural Health MonitoringSHM entails observing the system over a long time with the help of geotechnical sensors, observing the measurements, and extracting the damage-sensitive features to ascertain the current state of system health.
+SHM entails observing the system over a long time with the help of geotechnical sensors, observing the measurements, and extracting the damage-sensitive features to ascertain the current state of system health.

 Structural Health Monitoring is extremely important to avoid any mishaps and sudden failures and accidents, including monitoring the construction site as well as the nearby area and assets.
-A well-monitored plan helps to identify the early warnings, leading to a safer environment with fewer accidents.
+A well-monitored plan helps to identify early warnings, leading to a safer environment with fewer accidents.

 Encardio Rite provides multiple monitoring services along with state-of-the-art geotechnical instruments.